Skip to main content

 About Ponga

 Ponga Natural Park protects a mountainous landscape in eastern Asturias encompassing approximately 20,533 hectares of limestone peaks, deep valleys, and some of the most extensive and best-preserved beech forests in the Cantabrian Mountains.
-The park represents one of the wildest areas in Asturias, with sparse human population, limited road access, and vast tracts of mature forest covering the steep mountain terrain between the Picos de Europa and the central Asturian mountains.
-The Beyos gorge, one of the deepest limestone canyons in northern Spain, provides the park's most dramatic landscape feature.
+[1] The park represents one of the wildest areas in Asturias, with sparse human population, limited road access, and vast tracts of mature forest covering the steep mountain terrain between the Picos de Europa and the central Asturian mountains.
+The Beyos gorge, carved by the Sella River along the border of Asturias and León, provides the park's most dramatic landscape feature — a deep limestone canyon of approximately 12 kilometres whose towering walls create a corridor of exceptional natural beauty.
+[2]

 Wildlife Ecosystems